The betta fish, or Siamese fighting fish, is one of the most popular fish in the aquarium hobby.

 It is essential that the species you choose are not known for nipping at the fins of other fish.

-Shoaling and fast swimming species are also a good choice for the tank.
+Shoaling and fast swimming species are also good choices for the tank.
 This is good if you have aggressive females they would not identify a specific target for attack.

 Male Betta Tank Mates

-Male aggression is also heightened when in the presence of other brightly colored fish that are a similar size.
-In particular red colored fish should be avoided as this typically indicates aggression within the animal kingdom.
+Male aggression is also heightened when in the presence of other brightly colored fish that are of similar size.
+In particular red-colored fish should be avoided as this typically indicates aggression within the animal kingdom.